tebl/C64-JoyKEY/documentation/building.md

 Order what you need, set the components aside until you're ready to start assembling things.

 ## 1.2> Soldering it together
 When ready to start soldering things into place, start by installing the physically smaller parts such as the resistors then move on up vertically to the taller parts in order to make things easier on yourself.
-Note that the Cherry MX switches will usually take a bit of force to get into place, so make sure to push them firmly into place before soldering anything permanently into place (removing solder is a **lot** harder to remove than it is to add it).
+Note that if you intend to install the underglow LEDs, these should be soldered onto the board after the Cherry MX switches (the longest LED pin goes into the round hole).
+The actual Cherry MX switches themselves will usually take a bit of force to get into place, so make sure to push them firmly into place before finally soldering them permanently into place (removing solder is a **lot** harder to remove than it is to add it, so it is a good idea to check alignment more than once).

 ![Arduino Pro Micro variants](https://raw.githubusercontent.com/tebl/C64-JoyKEY/main/gallery/build_001.jpg)

-Arduino Pro Micro unfortunately seem to come in physically different variations, the ones most common seem to be the ones shown above (at least those are the two I have, the black DIYmore branded unit is recommended) - the *C64 JoyKEY* can use either of these, but you need to align it so that the pins are soldered in the correct place so do a bit of dry-fitting **before** commiting.
+The Arduino Pro Micro unfortunately seem to come in physically different variations, the ones most common seem to be the ones shown above (at least those are the two I have, the black DIYmore branded unit is recommended for purely aesthetic reasons) - the *C64 JoyKEY* can use either of these, but you need to align it so that the pins are soldered in the correct place so do a bit of dry-fitting **before** commiting.
 The switch below it is needed if you accidentally try to flash it using the wrong settings in *Arduino Studio*, there is a separate page that details how to deal with the [firmware](https://github.com/tebl/C64-JoyKEY/blob/main/documentation/firmware.md).

 ![C64 JoyKEY board](https://raw.githubusercontent.com/tebl/C64-JoyKEY/main/gallery/build_003.jpg)